-This 2015 Wisconsin macaque study was another attempt to justify the school’s continuing captivity of thousands of monkeys, in my view.
-The researchers performed a study that, if its experimental design was truly informative for helping humans, could have been done with humans, in my opinion.
+This 2015 Wisconsin macaque study was another attempt to justify the school’s continuing captivity of thousands of monkeys.
+The researchers performed a study that, if its experimental design was truly informative for helping humans, could have been done with humans.

 A problem I saw in the news coverage was that the finding of: